EdWorkingPapers

 A Cost-Benefit Analysis of Corequisite English Developmental Education: Evidence from a Randomized Controlled Trial in Texas Community Colleges

 … We estimate the societal costs associated with corequisite and traditional pre-requisite English developmental education … by Miller et al. (2022) that estimated the effects of three different approaches to English corequisites …We estimate the societal costs associated with corequisite and traditional pre-requisite English developmental education and compare them to societal benefits.
 Our context is the randomized controlled trial conducted by Miller et al. (2022) that estimated the effects of three different approaches to English corequisites implemented in 5 Texas community colleges.
-The main drivers of… more →
+The main drivers of differential… more →

 School-based language, math, and reading interventions for executive functions in children and adolescents: A systematic review

 … Executive functions are a set of cognitive skills and processes used when directing behaviour towards the attainment of a certain goal.
 A large literature has …Executive functions are a set of cognitive skills and processes used when directing behaviour towards the attainment of a certain goal.
 A large literature has documented positive associations between executive functions and a variety of desirable outcomes throughout life, including academic achievement.
-However, training executive functions appears to have limited effects on academic… more →
+However, training executive functions appears to have limited effects on academic achievement… more →

 The Cobb Teaching & Learning System: An Initiative that Advances Educator Collaboration, Transformative Technology, and Real-Time Data Utilization